last modified: Saturday, 15-May-2010 18:03:54 CEST

 - translucency in conjunction with a nodular shape and colored inclusions

-So an "ideal agate" is a nodule filled with a translucent, multicolored chalcedony with parallel bands.
+An "ideal agate" by that understanding would be a nodule filled with a translucent, multicolored chalcedony with parallel bands.
 The minimum requirement would be that it is either translucent and exhibits some colored pattern or shows banding.

 This is still not the complete story, as structural considerations also play a role in classifying a specimen.
-A chert can be both multicolored and slightly translucent, but it will not be called an agate, as it lacks certain structural properties that are typically found in agates.
-Currently I cannot tell if the structural characteristics of the forementioned "moss agates" are so different that one should rather not call them agates.
+A chert can be both multicolored and slightly translucent, but it will not be called an agate, as it lacks certain properties that are only found in agates.
+There are other types of chalcedony that are clearly and sharply banded, but should nevertheless not be called agates.
+The "look" of specimens can be very misleading.
+To really understand agates one has to look at the microscopic structure of agates and other types of chalcedony, and that literally means that one has to use a microscope.

 Specific Properties